 1 "Coping with Accelerating Food Needs in San Francisco and Marin," Stanford Center for Poverty and Inequality, July 2012.

-4 "Missing Meals" in San Francisco and Marin," Christopher Wimer and Lucas Mansfield, SF-Marin Food Bank, February 2017.
+4 "Missing Meals" in Marin," Christopher Wimer and Lucas Mansfield, SF-Marin Food Bank, January 2019.

 6 2013/2014 Marin County Civil Grand Jury, "Aging in Marin: What's the Plan?"

 7 Marin County Aging and Adult Services Needs Assessment, 2015.